martinqt/GitExtensionsDoc/source/browse_repository.rst

 ---------------

 The full commit history can be browsed.
 There is a graph that shows branches and merges.
-You can show the difference between two revision by selection them using ctrl-click.
+You can show the difference between any two revisions by selecting them using ctrl-click.

 .. image:: /images/commit_diff_view.png